anatawa12/AvatarOptimizer/.docs/content/docs/reference/remove-mesh-by-uv-tile/index.md

 By removing polygons which are hidden by clothes or something, you can reduce rendering cost, BlendShape processing cost, etc. without affecting the appearance so much.

-You can use this component to easily remove polygons of models designed to hide some portion with UV Tile Discard feature of poiyomi or liltoon.
+You can use this component to easily remove polygons of models designed to hide some portion with UV Tile Discard feature of Poiyomi or lilToon.\
-This component works as like UV Tile Discard Mode to Vertex.
+This component works like UV Tile Discard with Vertex Mode.

-Please read [documentation of poiyomi's UV Tile Discard][UV Tile Discard] for more details about UV Tile Discard.
+Please read [documentation of Poiyomi's UV Tile Discard][UV Tile Discard] for more details about UV Tile Discard.

 You also may use some other non-destructive tool to create UV Tiling for the model.